Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

 We used a simple argparser for the predict model script which can be called with: python src_2/models/predict_model.py outputs\2023-01-13\21-47-22\trained_model.pt data\processed\dataset.pt The two paths specified is the path to the model and the path to the dataset.
 The training script can simply be called with python src_2/models/train_model.py, however wandb is used and the user is prompted the 3 standard wandb options.
+The application created with fastapi also needs a parameter which is the dataset, and with that it gives the accuracy for the model we trained.

 ### Question 13